voytech/tabulate/README.md

 Above will suffice if You only want to layout cell values within a table.
 In order to gain more capabilities You need to start using `attributes`.

 `Attributes` are plain objects with inner properties that extends base model.
 Attributes can be mounted on multiple levels: _table_, _column_, _row_ and single _cell_ levels.
-There can be many categories of attributes.
-E.g. there are cell style attributes, column and row structural attributes (column width, row height), global - table attributes (e.g. input template file to read and interpolate data on it)

 Example with attributes included
 ```kotlin